Walk for Hat Feb 2017 Memorial Service Burgmann College 2

 We knew Hattie from the day she was born, and she was always a very bright, happy and positive spark in our lives.
 She was the bestie of our daughter Caitlin as they grew up together from infancy and was like a second daughter to us as we shared many joyful times at the beach on the NSW south coast, Melbourne and her hometown area of Moss Vale.
 We were all absolutely devastated to lose her in the prime of her youth when such promising times lay ahead.
 It helps to know that her important legacy lives on with this scholarship, giving encouragement to those who also want to make a big contribution to society.
 We need more of it.Heather Ewart, host of ABC Back Roads, and Barrie Cassidy, former host of the ABC's Insiders and now chair of Old Parliament House, MOAD, in Canberra

-Though we deeply miss her every day, it brings comfort to think how proud and humbled she would be, knowing that her spirit of giving back continues to inspire and support others in her memory.
-This scholarship is not just a way to honour her; it's a continuation of her profound impact on the world, encouraging others to pursue their dreams and aspirations with the same passion and grace she lived her life.Samantha Beresford Head of Government Relations & Regional Development Charles Sturt University
+Though we deeply miss Harriet every day, it brings comfort to think how proud and humbled she would be, knowing that her spirit of giving back continues to inspire and support others in her memory.
+This scholarship is not just a way to honour Harriet; it's a continuation of her profound impact on the world, encouraging others to pursue their dreams and aspirations with the same passion and grace she lived her life.Samantha Beresford Head of Government Relations & Regional Development Charles Sturt University

 I am in my 20th year of being part of the Burgmann community working in Reception.
 Burgmann is like a large family and I have been privileged and honoured to be part of this amazing institution.
 This College is I believe unique and above all else epitomises everything that a College for young people should be.
 It is inclusive, understanding, and caring and is a home away from home.
 All the staff know the residents and I think that is what sets Burgmann apart from the other Halls and Colleges.
 I knew Harriet Nixon well and she was vibrant, passionate, inclusive, generous, caring and inspirational and fitted with the ethos of Burgmann so well.
 I am so grateful to Fiona, Ralph and Liss for the opportunity to express my thoughts and feelings not only about Harriet but the place she called home for a short while.Margaret Cadman, Deputy Manager, Residential Services, Burgmann College